AI Slop: How to Detect and Prevent Low-Quality AI Code

 Slop does not stay the same size.
 Every merge that ships a little shallow code makes the next change harder to reason about, which makes the next agent prompt produce shallower output because it is matching the surrounding code, which lowers the bar again.
 The loop accelerates.
 We wrote about how it reaches production in when the AI slop loop breaks production.

 The cost lands in three places.
 Engineers spend more time reading and less time building, because comprehension is the bottleneck and slop attacks comprehension directly.
-Incidents get stranger and harder to trace, because swallowed errors and missing observability mean failures happen in the dark.
-And the best people leave, because nobody who can build well wants to spend their days untangling output nobody read.
+Incidents get harder to trace when swallowed errors and missing observability hide what happened.
+Review quality also drops when people spend their attention on repeatable cleanup instead of design and behavior.

 The fix is not heroics.
-It is a gate that holds the line automatically, so the loop never gets to accelerate in the first place.
-You do not clean up slop at scale by reading harder.
-You stop it at the door.
+It is a gate that holds the line for defined patterns, so the loop is easier to control before review.

 Frequently asked questions